ahitrin/clokado/README.md

     (use 'clokado.global)
     (mikado!
 "Feed the kitty" "example")

 Here "Feed the kitty" is your Mikado Goal, and "example" is the name of diagram to be drawn.
-Actually, it creates 3 files: "example.png" with diagram image (open it in your image viewer), "example.dot" (intermediate source used to create diagram) and "example" (saved state of your diagram).
+Actually, it creates 3 files: `example.png` with diagram image (open it in your image viewer), `example.dot` (intermediate source used to create diagram) and `example` (saved state of your diagram).

-You can now launch your preffered image viewer to find that image "example.png" has appeared in the directory you've been launched REPL.
+You can now launch your preffered image viewer to find that image `example.png` has appeared in the directory you've been launched REPL.
 Please enable auto-refresh and go on with diagram hacking:

     (add!
 "Find the food")
     (add!
 "Go to the store" 1)